-This week, we listen back to four recent features from the CultureFiles section at GoPhila.com.
-We'll discover a little of the history of the Curtis Institute of Music and take a walk through the James A. Michener Art Museum, while Susan Lewis visits the Rosenbach Museum & Library and explores the Fairmount Water Works.
+We revisit four recent features from the CultureFiles section at GoPhila.com.
+We look back at the history of Philadelphia's Curtis Institute of Music.
+We'll take a walk through Doylestown's James A. Michener Art Museum, while Susan Lewis visits the Rosenbach Museum & Library and the Fairmount Water Works.